 The British Home Secretary, Reginald Maudling, arrived back in England on Wednesday (July 1) from his two-day visit to Northern Ireland.

-The British Home Secretary, Reginald Maudling, arrived back in England on Wednesday (July 1) from his two-day visit to Northern Ireland.
+Background: The British Home Secretary, Reginald Maudling, arrived back in England on Wednesday (July 1) from his two-day visit to Northern Ireland.
 But before leaving for England he chatted to British troops and gave a press conference.